effzehn/CountrySearch/README.md

 * when it comes to localizing the widget is slow, also this is my first today widget.

-* there is always room to improve but I think I would’ve easily gotten overboard since this task was comprehensive for a coding challenge as it is, the given specs should be satisfied, it is not a final product though
+* there is always room to improve but I think I would’ve easily gotten overboard since this task was comprehensive for a coding challenge as it is, the given specs should be satisfied, it is not a final product though.

+### Copyright & License
+Copyright (c) 2019 Andre Hoffmann - Released under the MIT license.